remy/nodemon/faq.md

 * Which ignore rules are being applied
 * Which file extensions are being watch
 * The process ID of your application (the `child pid`)
+* The process ID of nodemon to manually trigger restarts via kill signals

 For example: